Why do doctors recommend a slow rate of weight loss? What's wrong with fast weight loss?

 Also, if you lose a lot of weight very quickly, you may not lose as much fat as you would with a more modest rate of weight loss.
 Instead, you might lose water weight or even lean tissue, since it's hard to burn that many fat calories in a short period.

 In some situations, however, faster weight loss can be safe if it's done the right way.
 For example, doctors might prescribe very low calorie diets for rapid weight loss if obesity is causing serious health problems.
-But an extreme diet like this requires medical supervision.
-And it can be difficult to keep this weight off.
+But an extreme diet such as this requires medical supervision.
+In addition, it can be difficult to keep this weight off.